codingartist58/tds-project-llm-js/README.md

 - Calling external **tools** dynamically (Google Search, AI Pipe API, JS code execution).
 - Communicating with an Express backend that proxies API calls.

-The goal is to keep the code small, hackable, and easy to extend.
+The goal is to keep the code small, and easy to extend.

 ---